-Maryland University of Integrative Health offers the only master's degree in herbal therapeutics from an accredited univerity that offers students a comprehensive study of medicinal herbs and health and integrates modern scientific knowledge with traditional wisdom.
-Combining research with foundational theory, the program offers an in-depth pre-clinical education, covering the principles of health and wellness; herb identification and harvesting; herbal pharmacy; herbal pharmacology and phytochemistry; integrative human physiology; material medica; and herbal therapeutics.
+Maryland University of Integrative Health offers the only master's degree in herbal therapeutics from an accredited university that offers students a comprehensive study of medicinal herbs and health and integrates modern scientific knowledge with traditional wisdom.
+Combining research with foundational theory, the program offers an in-depth education covering the principles of health and wellness; herb identification and harvesting; herbal pharmacy; herbal pharmacology and phytochemistry; integrative human physiology; materia medica; and herbal therapeutics.

 Graduates are empowered with the critical thinking skills and health information literacy needed to be effective researchers, writers, educators and consultants.
-The research training prepares students to join the herbal industry by helping them acquire skills in production, formulation, GMP compliance, communication, and education.
-Graduates are also fully equipped to enter formal, clinical training in the Post-Master's Certificate in Clinical Herbalism.
+The research training prepares students to join the herbal industry by helping them acquire skills in production, formulation, GMP compliance, communication, clinical training and education.